Preservative: Antimicrobial preservatives

 Antimicrobial preservatives prevent degradation by bacteria.
 This method is the most traditional and ancient type of preserving—ancient methods such as pickling and adding honey prevent microorganism growth by modifying the pH level.
 The most commonly used antimicrobial preservative is lactic acid.
 Common antimicrobial preservatives are presented in the table.
 Nitrates and nitrites are also antimicrobial.
 The detailed mechanism of these chemical compounds range from inhibiting growth of the bacteria to the inhibition of specific enzymes.
-Water-based home and personal care products use broad-spectrum preservatives, such as isothiazolinones and formaldehyde releasers, which may cause sensitization, leading to allergic skin.

 Antioxidants

 The oxidation process spoils most food, especially those with a high fat content.
 Fats quickly turn rancid when exposed to oxygen.
 Antioxidants prevent or inhibit the oxidation process.
 The most common antioxidant additives are ascorbic acid (vitamin C) and ascorbates.
 Thus, antioxidants are commonly added to oils, cheese, and chips.
 Other antioxidants include the phenol derivatives BHA, BHT, TBHQ and propyl gallate.
 These agents suppress the formation of hydroperoxides.
-Other preservatives include ethanol and methylchloroisothiazolinone.

 A variety of agents are added to sequester (deactivate) metal ions that otherwise catalyze the oxidation of fats.
 Common sequestering agents are disodium EDTA, citric acid (and citrates), tartaric acid, and lecithin.